Start of trial of Duke of Sussex’s legal claim against Sun publisher delayed

 NGN, which also ran the now-defunct News Of The World, denies any unlawful activity took place at The Sun.

-The trial was due to start at 10.30am on Tuesday but David Sherborne, for the duke and Lord Watson, asked the judge for the start of the hearing to be delayed.
+The trial was due to start at 10.30am on Tuesday but David Sherborne, for the duke and Lord Watson, asked the judge for it to be delayed until 11.30am.

+Returning to court after the adjournment, Mr Sherborne then asked for a second delay, with the trial now expected to start at 2pm.

-He said: “I have been asked to ask Your Lordship if we can have a short adjournment for an hour.”
+He said: “I have been asked whether Your Lordship would give us a further period of time to continue discussions.

+“I appreciate that does put the timetable, on the face of it, under a little pressure.”

-Mr Justice Fancourt agreed to the adjournment but said: “It does not cause inconvenience, it causes the loss of some time if this trial is going to proceed.”
+Mr Justice Fancourt agreed to both adjournments but said he was “a little concerned” with the timetable for the trial, which is expected to last several weeks.

+But he said: “An hour or two in the context of eight weeks is not significant.”

+He continued: “If the parties assure me that that time will be very beneficial… and will produce some outcome, then I am willing to provide further time, but I think it has to be the last adjournment.”

-The trial, which is scheduled to last 10 weeks, is now expected to begin at 11.30am at the Rolls Building in London.
+The trial, which is scheduled to last up to 10 weeks, is now expected to begin at 2pm at the Rolls Building in London.

-The trial, during which Harry is expected to give evidence over several days, has twice been adjourned since the duke began the legal action in 2019.
+Harry is expected to give evidence over several days at the trial, which has twice been adjourned since the duke began the legal action in 2019.

 The judge has previously described the court battle as resembling a campaign between “two obdurate but well-resourced armies” that is taking up “more than an appropriate” amount of court time.